 So go on.
-Make a few batches of this dough for your upcoming holiday celebrations.
+Make a few batches of this all butter, really flakey pie dough for your upcoming holiday celebrations.
 Even if you make it now and freeze the dough for your Christmas pies, you’ll be ahead of the game.

 Which means you’ll have more time to bake cookies.
 And nobody ever complained about having more time to make cookies, have they?